Chamonix Ski Resort Rating

 Chamonix & Off-Piste Advanced Skiing

-Most advanced skiers in Chamonix head for Argentiere’s legendary Grands Montets ski area, but Chamonix's other areas also provide testing skiing on piste and in good weather the off-piste skiing in Chamonix is virtually limitless.
+Most advanced skiers in Chamonix head for Argentiere’s legendary Grands Montets ski area, but Chamonix's other areas also provide testing freeriding, and in good weather the off-piste skiing in Chamonix is virtually limitless.

 Most of Chamonix's advanced skiing is off-piste but there are also some testing black pistes and ungroomed runs that are avalanche controlled, throughout Chamonix's different ski areas.

 Argentiere's legendary Grand Montets has the most advanced terrain in the Chamonix valley.
-The Grand Montets area is reached either by cable car to Lognan or the high-speed quad to Plan Joran.
-All of the runs here are steep and narrow at some point and are all worth close scrutiny.
+The Grand Montets area is reached by the high-speed bubble lift to Plan Joran.
+All of the runs in this sector are steep and narrow at some point and are all worth close scrutiny.
 The dividing line between piste and off-piste becomes blurred very quickly and the whole mountain is quickly covered in bumps - it is very popular.
+Nowhere is this more evident than at the top of the Herse lift.
+In theory it accesses two black runs and a red run - in reality there are are countless routes down - including the Italian bowl (on your left as you ride up the lift) and the Canadian bowl (on your right).
+You can descend all the way to the Lognan refuge.

 Here you have the 1,000 m (3,281 ft) vertical of the Point de Vue black (L1) itinerary and its views across the Argentiere glacier or Pylones (L2), a similarly long black run which is often icy and usually bumpy.
 Both of these are an absolute must, but do not stray off on to the glacier without a guide - you have been warned!